 Extracted from Ana Godinho’s presentation “Can´t skip Portugal”.

-Her focus and concern in presenting the country as an entity, but with diversity,so that all geographical areas of Portugal are an attraction.
 She stressed the importance of digital channels and the challenge of professionalizing the image and platforms.
 She also asked that the execution be made in a very professional way, emphasizing the work developed in the Nature Tourism and Religious platforms, etc. The importance of all of us being together, as a country and economic agent, transversally.

 And Sintra?
 What is our reality?